Understanding Finasteride Shedding: Impacts on Hair Growth Explained

 As we have established, hair is shed during the initial stages of treatment with finasteride.
 This isn’t technically classified as hair loss, as the hair will grow back.
 Finasteride keeps hair on your head if taken daily – and it can even regrow what you may have lost.

-Scientific research and evidence state that finasteride is one of the most powerful treatments for hair loss in males.
+Scientific research and evidence state that finasteride is one of the most powerful treatments for male pattern hair loss.
 Finasteride reviews outline success amongst many users, and a protocol that combines it with Regaine (a medication containing the active ingredient minoxidil) may provide even greater results.

 Finasteride use keeps hair, and in many cases regrows what you’ve lost.
 If you’re interested in joining the millions of UK men who have taken finasteride, consult your doctor or medical professional.
 Together you can determine if finasteride can help you to reverse the effects of MPB.